The 10 Canadian Cities with the Cheapest Rents

 7 - Windsor, Ontario

-located in Southwestern Ontario on the United States border with Detroit, Michigan, Windsor is known as the “Automotive Capital of Canada.”
+Located in Southwestern Ontario on the United States border with Detroit, Michigan, Windsor is known as the “Automotive Capital of Canada.”
 A rich agricultural region in Essex County also surrounds the city.
 Windsor is Canada's southernmost city and is undergoing an economic resurgence.
-Rent for a one-bedroom is $1,538, and $1,867 for a two-bedroom.
+Rent for a one-bedroom is $1,549 (down 0.8 percent from September), and $1,786 for a two-bedroom (down 2.3 percent).

 RELATED TOPIC: Want to find out your Canadian credit score?
 Click here.